AutonoML: Towards an Integrated Framework for Autonomous Machine Learning: Resource Management

-There are further engineering challenges to consider that are often overlooked in theoretical investigations of AutoML.
+\textbf{The Spectrum of Deployment Environments.} There are further engineering challenges to consider that are often overlooked in theoretical investigations of AutoML.
 For instance, most benchmarks do not consider inference latency, i.e.~the time it takes to convert a query to response.
-Typically a negligible concern in academic experiments, inference latency can become significant enough in MDMT settings and industrial applications to warrant an automated control system of its own, e.g.~InferLine~\cite{crse18}, which is responsible for query distribution and provisioning ML bundles.
-Occasionally, this execution lag can be further diminished by designing and incorporating bespoke hardware, e.g.~a Tensor Processing Unit (TPU)~\cite{joyo17} or a Neural Processing Unit (NPU)~\cite{foov18}.
-In this case, an ideal AutonoML system should be capable of leveraging optional hardware when appropriate.
+Traditionally a negligible concern in academic experiments over the last few decades, inference latency has gradually become an important issue due to the complexity of DNN models, so much so that some NAS algorithms specifically take into account the environment a constructed network is expected to be deployed within~\citep{cazh19}.
+Furthermore, this latency can become significant enough in MDMT settings and industrial applications to warrant an automated control system of its own, e.g.~InferLine~\citep{crse18}, which is responsible for query distribution and provisioning ML bundles.
+Occasionally, this execution lag can be further diminished by designing and incorporating bespoke hardware, e.g.~a Tensor Processing Unit (TPU)~\citep{joyo17} or a Neural Processing Unit (NPU)~\citep{foov18}.
+In such a case, an ideal AutonoML system should be capable of leveraging optional hardware when appropriate.

-On the other end of the spectrum, hardware restrictions can be necessarily severe, such as when designing ML solutions in IOT settings~\cite{deha18}.
+On the other end of the spectrum, hardware restrictions can be necessarily severe, such as when designing ML solutions in IOT settings~\citep{deha18}.
 In this context, an AutonoML system must decide whether to centralise its ML model and treat integrated circuits with embedded Wi-Fi as pure sensors, or whether some ML components should be installed on these limited-memory microchips.
 Research into IOT-based AutoML is presently sparse, but this only serves to suggest that many applications of interest remain for AutonoML research.